Image by weerapatkiatdumrong via iStockPhoto

 Led by Center Founder Richard Davidson, this project focuses on the impact of mindfulness and compassion/loving-kindness meditation on neural, biobehavioral and hormonal indices of emotional reactivity and regulation.
 It includes a series of sub-projects focused on affective coloring, emotional anticipation and brain structural changes, with methods such as resting state and task-related fMRI, structural MRI, facial EMG and salivary cortisol.

 Asthma is a chronic disease that affects 7 to 10 percent of adults in the United States, according to the Centers for Disease Control and Prevention.
 Asthma causes substantial impairment that is reflected in the tens of millions of missed days of work as well as numerous doctor and emergency room visits annually.
 Individuals with asthma are twice as likely to develop depression and anxiety, which are associated with more frequent and severe asthma symptoms, especially for those under chronic stress.

-Led by Center Scientist Melissa Rosenkranz, this project investigates the brain and periphery pathways to understand how psychological factors contribute to the expression of asthma symptoms.
-In addition, the study examines the effectiveness of meditation training in reducing airway inflammation in asthmatic individuals through reducing the reactivity of emotion-related neural circuitry in the brain.
+Led by Center Faculty member Melissa Rosenkranz, this project investigates the brain and peripheral pathways to understand how psychological factors contribute to the expression of asthma symptoms.
+In addition, the study examines the effectiveness of meditation training in reducing airway inflammation and improving asthma control in asthmatic individuals through reducing the reactivity of emotion-related neural circuitry in the brain.